XAI-Demonstrator/xai-demonstrator.github.io/how-to/add-a-use-case.md

 The backend, on the other hand, is where the AI predictions and corresponding explanations are generated.
 (Throughout this guide, we will assume that "the AI" is some sort of machine-learning model.
 In line with most common machine-learning frameworks, we will refer to all model outputs "predictions".)

 The backend provides an HTTP-API that the frontend calls to request and receive predictions and explanations.
+From a technical point of view, the frontend (that runs in the users' web browser) and the backend (which is hosted on a server) are two separate entities.
+Indeed, in the more advanced deployment configurations of the _XAI Demonstrator_, the two are usually not provided through the same service.

+In this guide, however, we will take a designer's perspective and consider the entire use case as one single artifact.

 > 🔎 **A note on code organization**
 >